-To be compliant with EU Regulation EC 715/2009 of 13 July 200946 on conditions for access to the natural gas transmission networks:
+To be compliant with EU Regulation EC 715/2009 of 13 July 200961 (which has been adopted into UK legislation62) on conditions for access to the natural gas transmission networks:

-"Transmission System Operators shall publish a detailed and comprehensive description of the methodology and process, including information on the parameters employed and the key assumptions, used to calculate the technical capacity" 47.
+"Transmission System Operators shall publish a detailed and comprehensive description of the methodology and process, including information on the parameters employed and the key assumptions, used to calculate the technical capacity" 63.

-Technical capacity is defined48 as "the maximum firm capacity that the transmission system operator can offer to the network users, taking account of system integrity and the operational requirements of the transmission network" and must be published "on a numerical basis for all relevant points including entry and exit points" 49.
+Technical capacity is defined64 as "the maximum firm capacity that the transmission system operator can offer to the network users, taking account of system integrity and the operational requirements of the transmission network" and must be published "on a numerical basis for all relevant points including entry and exit points"65.